 Advertisers look at your location and online behavior to build a picture of you as a consumer.
 That’s why the ads you see online often hit so close to home.
 It’s downright creepy, and there’s a good reason to want to shut it down.

 Your ISP is aware of everything you do online, too.
-When you access a website without a VPN, you are being connected to that site through your internet service provider.
+When you access a website without a VPN, you are connected to that site through your internet service provider.
 The ISP assigns you a unique IP address that can be used to identify you to the website.
-Because your ISP is handling and directing all your traffic, it can see exactly which websites you visit.
+Because your ISP handles and directs all your traffic, it can see which websites you visit.

-Using a VPN is an easy way to make sure you’re not giving away that information.
-In short, a VPN is a great fit for anyone at all concerned with online privacy.
+Using a VPN is an easy way to ensure you’re not giving away that information.
+In short, a VPN is a great fit for anyone concerned with online privacy.

 3. Does a VPN slow my internet down?

-If you’ve used a VPN in years past, you may be thinking, “Privacy sounds great, but VPNs make everything run so slowly.”
+If you’ve used a VPN in years past, you may think, “Privacy sounds great, but VPNs make everything run so slowly.”
 That used to be true, and for some VPNs, it still is the case.
 Not with ExpressVPN, though.

 ExpressVPN is consistently named the fasted VPN on the market.
-In Comparitech’s 2019 review of the fastest VPNs, ExpressVPN averaged a download speed of 106 Megabits per second, beating second place by nearly 30 Mbps.
+In a recent Comparitech review of the fastest VPNs, ExpressVPN averaged a download speed of 106 Megabits per second, beating second place by nearly 30 Mbps.